 The Lost Years

-The image at right comes from an undated Wheeling Intelligencer (probably mid-80s based on the car) story announcing the auction of the Vigilant firehouse.
+The image above comes from an undated Wheeling Intelligencer (probably mid-80s based on the car) story announcing the auction of the Vigilant firehouse.
 At that time it still had the firebell cap and old garage doors and the building at right had octagonal windows - now sadly replaced with small rectangular windows.
 Was the past always better than the present, at least architecturally?